#Importing the necessary library for our project

 Earning in Esports

-Esports has grown into a multibillion-dollar industry, with competitive gaming events awarding large prize pools.
-Understanding the trends and factors that influence esports revenue can provide significant information to players, organizations, and investors.
-In this analysis, we examine the historical profits data of esports from 1998 to 2023, retrieved from Kaggle (https://www.kaggle.com/datasets/rankirsh/esports-earnings/data).
+Esports has grown into a multibillion-dollar industry, with professional gaming events offering significant prize pools.
+Understanding the trends and factors that drive esports revenue can provide valuable insights for players, organizations, and investors.
+In this analysis, we look at historical esports profits data from 1998 to 2023, which we obtained from Kaggle (https://www.kaggle.com/datasets/rankirsh/esports-earnings/data).
+This dataset was created by merging information from EsportEarnings.com.

-In this analysis, we will look at various machine learning data models to examine and anticipate overall earnings in the esports business.
-We will focus on Linear Regression and K-Nearest Neighbors (KNN) and compare their performance before selecting the most accurate predictive model for our dataset.
-To examine and complete this data, we will undertake data spitting, preprocessing, model training, assessment, and lastly assessing the results for the various models.
+The Esports industry’s rapid expansion provides an opportunity for data-driven analysis, particularly to understand the financial structures that are supporting its long-term sustainability and trajectory.
+This analysis tries to answer the central question: Can machine learning strategies accurately predict overall earnings in the esports industry?
+In this analysis, we will look at multiple machine learning data models to assess and predict overall earnings in the esports industry.
+We will compare Linear Regression and K-Nearest Neighbors (KNN) performance before deciding on the best accurate predictive model for our dataset.
+To gain insight and complete this data, we will perform data spitting, preprocessing, model training, assessment, and finally evaluating the results of the various models.
+Our final goal for this analysis is to establish if the current trend in esports earnings is predictable or not.

-Now, we load the dataset and inspect its contents:
+Now, let us import the dataset and look examine its contents.

 # Here we are loading the dataset are storing it into earning